Statistics Notebook

 print("No significant difference detected")

-ttest_ind assumes equal variances by default.
-Add equal_var=False (Welch's t-test) when the two groups have different variances — this is generally the safer default.
+ttest_ind assumes equal variance by default.
+Add equal_var=False (Welch's t-test) when the two groups have different variances.
+Welch's is the safer default in general.

 stat, p = stats.ttest_ind(hourly, monthly, equal_var=False)